sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                                 considered as "failed".
 The alert logs will be raised.
                                                 A value of 0 implies infinity, implying no failure monitoring.
                                                 Default: 0
    required_services = <list of names>;         Optional entry.
-A kube only feature may provide this info to enable auto-create
+A kube only feature may provide this info to enable auto-create of the
                                                 required .service & .bash scripts to enable systemd manage it as service.

 ```

 ## STATE-DB